 On May 19, 1991, Krikalev went into space for the second time aboard the Soyuz TM-12, again as a flight engineer.
 Other crew members were Commander Anatoly Artsebarsky (USSR) and the British astronaut Helen Sharman, the first Briton in space.

 Before this flight, he was married to Yelena Terekhina.
-She was a ground engineer at RSC Energia, the Russian manufacturer of ballistic missile, spacecraft, and space station components.
+She was a ground engineer at RSC Energia, the Russian manufacturer of ballistic missiles, spacecraft, and space station components.
 Krikalev also regularly communicated with her via radio when he was in orbit and eventually fell in love with her.

-As the Soyuz TM-12 approached Mir, the automatic docking system was failed.
+As the Soyuz TM-12 approached Mir, the automatic docking system failed.
 Sherman was worried, but, she would later reveal that Krikalev was calm and collected under the very pressing circumstances.
 He performed a manual docking to the Mir.

 After just eight days Sharman returned to Earth with the previous crew.
 Krikalev and Artsebarsky remained aboard Mir during the summer.
 They performed six EVAs (Extravehicular Activity or spacewalk) and performed scientific experiments as well as some space station maintenance tasks.

-In July 1991, as the next two planned spaceflights to the Mir Space Station had been reduced to one due to economical difficulties the Soviet Union experiencing, Krikalev agreed to stay on Mir as the flight engineer for the next crew.
-Because the flight engineer who sent on that mission was not trained for long-duration missions in space.
+In July 1991, as the next two planned spaceflights to the Mir Space Station had been reduced to one due to economic difficulties the Soviet Union experiencing, Krikalev agreed to stay on Mir as the flight engineer for the next crew.
+Because the flight engineer who was sent on that mission was not trained for long-duration missions in space.

 On October 10, 1991, Artsebarsky returned back to Earth and Krikalev remained on the station with the commander Alexandr Volkov.

-Krikalev’s radio-operator friend, Margaret Iaquinto set up a makeshift digital bulletin board that the Mir cosmonauts would often use to obtain uncensored western news.
+Krikalev’s radio-operator friend, Margaret Iaquinto set up a makeshift digital bulletin board that the Mir cosmonauts would often use to obtain uncensored Western news.
 The cosmonaut’s wife Yelena also regularly communicated with him.
 Now she was taking care of their 9-month-old daughter all by herself.

 On the ground, the situation was getting worrying.
 In August 1991, a failed attempt made by communist hard-liners of the Soviet Union to take control of the country from Mikhail Gorbachev, the Soviet coup d’état attempt, also known as the August Coup, destabilized the nation even further.
 The future of the Soviet space program went into uncertainty.